The Waiting Game

 The common denominator for particle attraction is the static electricity that is created by simply handling the components that go into a medical device.
 The plastic materials used can easily generate the electrostatic forces that pull particles out of the air, even when the work is being performed in a clean room.
 Room Ionization is gaining in popularity to keep the amount of static electricity at lower levels, but room systems with slow decay rates can’t solve the problem at the assembly workstation.
 The medical community has to assume that the devices have debris on them and to recognize the need to treat the problem at key points in the assembly process.
 This is especially true before the parts go into the pouches, blister packs and rigid trays that ship to end users.

 Static Clean the Equalizer

-In the past year, Static Clean has launched a number of important products to address foreign matter, especially the Particle Trap line that includes CUBE, which removes particles from the balloon portion of the catheter and also from any plastic parts that are assembled in the Clean Room.
+In the past year, Static Clean has launched a number of important products to address foreign matter, especially the Particle Trap® line that includes the Particle Trap® Cube, which removes particles from the balloon portion of the catheter and also from any plastic parts that are assembled in the Clean Room.
 Static Clean welcomes the opportunity to have a partnership approach with our clients old and new, to find the right solution for your process.

 As the U2 song ONE say, “Is it getting better, or do you feel the same, will it make it easier on you, now you got someone to blame.